Skip to Content

 ./vulpineos serve --host 0.0.0.0 --port 8443 --no-tls

-If --api-key is omitted, VulpineOS generates one at startup and prints both the access key and a direct panel URL containing the token.
+If --api-key is omitted, VulpineOS generates one at startup and prints both the access key and a direct panel URL.

 Connect the remote TUI: